ManojGitHub1/Movie-Recommendation-Bingflix/README.md

 </div>

 ## Original Source
-📝 Note
+> 📝 **Note**
-This project was originally created and designed by my incredibly talented friend, Abhilash Sarangi.
-I was fortunate to contribute a small part to this amazing initiative, and I’m truly grateful for the opportunity.
-All major credits go to him for bringing this brilliant concept to life.
+> This project was originally created and designed by my incredibly talented friend, [**Abhilash Sarangi**](https://github.com/dev1abhi).
+> I was fortunate to contribute a small part to this amazing initiative, and I’m truly grateful for the opportunity.
+> All major credits go to him for bringing this brilliant concept to life.
+>

-✨ Check out the original project here: BingeFlix
+> ✨ **Check out the original project here**: ([BingeFlix](https://github.com/dev1abhi/Bingflix-Website))
+>

-P.S.
-If you love this project, don’t forget to ⭐ the repository—it motivates my friend to keep building and innovating! 🙌
+> **P.S.** If you love this project, don’t forget to ⭐ the repository—it motivates my friend to keep building and innovating! 🙌

+---

-🤝 My Contributions
+## 🤝 My Contributions

 While the core idea and design belong to my friend, I had the privilege of collaborating and adding some technical enhancements:

-🔐 Authentication System – Implemented a secure user sign-up and login flow.
+- 🔐 **Authentication System** – Implemented a secure user sign-up and login flow.
-☁️ Cloud Integration – Utilized GCP for Cloud Run (Serverless) and Cloud Registry (Docker Container).
+- ☁️ **Cloud Integration** – Utilized GCP for Cloud Run (Serverless) and Cloud Registry (Docker Container).
-🧠 Machine Learning Recommender System – Built and integrated a personalized movie recommendation engine.
+- 🧠 **Machine Learning Recommender System** – Built and integrated a personalized movie recommendation engine.
-💾 Database Management – Used MongoDB Atlas to structure and manage user data & movie preferences in the cloud.
+- 💾 **Database Management** – Used MongoDB Atlas to structure and manage user data & movie preferences in the cloud.
-🛰️ Node Application – Developed backend logic for fetching/storing data in DB, deployed on Vercel (Serverless).
+- 🛰️ **Node Application** – Developed backend logic for fetching/storing data in DB, deployed on Vercel (Serverless).

 A heartfelt thank you to my friend for letting me be part of this journey.
 It was an absolute pleasure contributing to such a cool and cinematic project!

 ## 🎬 Project Overview